 Estimating DOE's environmental cleanup liability requires making assumptions about future activities and is inherently uncertain.
 The future course of DOE's environmental cleanup and disposal will depend on a number of fundamental technical and policy choices, many of which have not been made.
 Some contaminated sites and facilities could be restored to a condition suitable for any desired use or could be restored to a point where they pose no near-term health risks to the surrounding communities.
 Achieving the former condition of the sites and facilities would have a higher cost which may or may not warrant the cost or be legally required.
 The environmental and disposal liability estimates include contingency estimates intended to account for the uncertainties associated with the technical cleanup scope of the program.
-Congressional appropriations at lower-than anticipated levels or lack of Congressional approval, unplanned delays in project completions including potential delays due to COVID-19, unforeseen technical issues, obtaining regulatory approval, among other things, could cause increases in life-cycle costs.
+Congressional appropriations at lower-than anticipated levels or lack of congressional approval, unplanned delays in project completions including potential delays due to COVID-19, unforeseen technical issues, obtaining regulatory approval, among other things, could cause increases in life-cycle costs.

 DOE's environmental and disposal liabilities also include the estimated cleanup and post-closure responsibilities, including surveillance and monitoring activities, soil and groundwater remediation, and disposition of excess material for sites.
 DOE is responsible for the post-closure activities at many of the closure sites as well as other sites.
-The costs for these post-closure activities are estimated for a period of 75 years after the Balance Sheet date, i.e., through 2096 in FY 2021 and through 2095 in FY 2020.
-While some post-cleanup monitoring and other long-term stewardship activities post-2096 are included in the liability, there are others DOE expects to continue beyond 2096 for which the costs cannot reasonably be estimated.
+The costs for these post-closure activities are estimated for a period of 75 years after the balance sheet date, i.e., through 2097 in FY 2022 and through 2096 in FY 2021.
+While some post-cleanup monitoring and other long-term stewardship activities post-2097 are included in the liability, there are others DOE expects to continue beyond 2097 for which the costs cannot reasonably be estimated.

 A portion of DOE's environmental liability at various field sites includes anticipated costs for facilities managed by DOE's ongoing program operations, which will ultimately require stabilization, deactivation, and decommissioning.
 The estimates are largely based upon a cost-estimating model.
 Site specific estimates are used in lieu of the cost-estimating model, when available.
 Cost estimates for ongoing program facilities are updated each year.
 For facilities newly contaminated since FY 1997, cleanup costs allocated to the periods benefiting from the operations of the facilities.
-Facilities' cleanup costs allocated to future periods and not included in the environmental and disposal liabilities amounted to \$1.1 billion and \$0.9 billion for fiscal years ending September 30, 2021, and 2020, respectively.
+Facilities' cleanup costs allocated to future periods and not included in the environmental and disposal liabilities amounted to \$1.1 billion for fiscal years ending September 30, 2022, and 2021.

-DOD has cleanup requirements for DERP for active installations, Base Realignment Closure installations, and Formerly Used Defense Sites.
-DOD has additional cleanup requirements for active installations not covered by DERP, weapon systems programs, and chemical weapons disposal programs.
+DOD has cleanup requirements and conducts the cleanup under DERP at active installations, Base Realignment Closure, and Formerly Used Defense Sites.
+DOD has additional cleanup requirements for active installations not driven by DERP, weapon systems programs, and chemical weapons disposal programs.
 The weapons system program consists of chemical weapons disposal, nuclear powered aircraft carriers, nuclear powered submarines, and other nuclear ships.
 All cleanup efforts are performed in coordination with regulatory entities, other responsible parties, and current property owners, as applicable.

-DOD follows the Superfund Amendments and Reauthorization Act, CERCLA, RCRA or other applicable federal or state laws to clean up contamination.
-The CERCLA and RCRA require DOD to clean up contamination in coordination with regulatory entities, current owners of property damaged by DOD, and third parties that have a partial responsibility for the environmental restoration.
+DOD follows CERCLA, SARA, RCRA or other applicable federal or state laws to clean up contamination.
+The CERCLA, SARA, and RCRA require DOD to clean up contamination in coordination with regulatory entities, current owners of property damaged by DOD, and third parties that have a partial responsibility for the environmental restoration.
 Failure to comply with agreements and legal mandates puts the DOD at risk of incurring fines and penalties.